scientistnik/infobox/README.md

-# infobox
+# Infobox
-set of scripts for infobusiness
+set of scripts for infobusiness.

+# Description
+Directory `core` contain files of MVC.